danishfastian/LetsLearn/README.md

 # LetsLearn
 Mobile application for kids

-Project was created for learning and experimenting as part of my course project.
+Project was created for learning and experimenting as part of my android develpment course project.